 - Singapore

-Does the UK not allow dual citizenship?
+The UK allows dual citizenship?

 The UK is one of several dual-citizenship countries with no restrictions on the number of nationalities British citizens can hold next to their British citizenship.

-Which Asian Countries allow dual citizenship?
+Which Asian countries allow dual citizenship?

-Why doesn't Japan allow dual citizenship?
+Japan doesn't allow dual citizenship?

 Japan is not among the countries that permit dual citizenship, as the Japanese government has previously expressed no national interest in allowing dual or multiple citizenships.
 Japan continues to prioritize a strong sense of national identity and citizen loyalty.
 The Japanese government aims to promote a cohesive and unified society by enforcing a single citizenship rule.